lisawilliams/lisa/_posts/2022-11-28-mastodon-101-for-journalists.markdown

 3. **Explore.** Look at the "Explore Tab" on a server you're considering joining.
 What do you see being posted there?
 Are they talking about topics that interest you?
 What's the vibe?
 3. **Don't sweat it too much.** If you want to move servers, you can, and you can take your data, including your posts, follwers and follows, with you.

-#### What happens when someone reports a post or account on Mastodon?

-Mastodon is decentralized, so when someone reports a post or account, that report goes to the people running that server.
-Depending on many factors, that report could be handled responsibly, or not.
-This is why reading an instance's about page, finding out what their approach is, and making a judgment call about whether they have the capacity to effectively moderate that community is something you'll have to give some thought to.

 #### What is defederation?

 People running a server can choose to "defederate" from any other server.
-This means that you will not see messages from people posting on that server in your Federated feed (more on feeds in a minute).
+This means that you will not see messages from people posting on that server in your Federated feed.

+#### What do I see when I log in?
+What are feeds?

+When you log in you will see three feeds.
+Your Home feed shows you post from people you follow.
+Your Local feed shows you posts from people on your server.
+Your Federated feed shows you posts from people across the servers that your server is in contact with.

 #### Can I migrate my Twitter follows/followers?